-The Ad Hoc Advisory Committee on South Flow Arrivals was designed to be a limited term, ending after six-months from initiation.
-The Committee believes it is important to define a contact protocol once the Ad Hoc Advisory Committee on South Flow Arrivals has concluded, in order for the FAA to provide its response to the recommendations.
+The Ad Hoc Committee on South Flow Arrivals was designed to be limited term, starting January 2018 and sunsetting May 2018.
+The Committee believes it is important to define a contact protocol once the Ad Hoc Advisory Committee on South Flow Arrivals has concluded for the FAA to provide its response to the recommendations.